 (4) This Act, or a provision of this Act, does not apply to a construction contract, or a class of construction contracts, prescribed by the regulations as a contract or class of contracts to which this Act, or that provision, does not apply.

+[Section 7 amended: No. 4 of 2021 s.
+137.]

 8. Application to Crown

 This Act binds the Crown.